"Not to be realized from another, peaceful,

 Great Vehicle systems :

-1) Middle Way School or "Mâdhyamika", divided in two subsystems : the
+1) Middle Way School or "Mâdhyamika", traditionally divided by

 Autonomy system ("Svâtantrika Mâdhyamika") and the Consequence system